quinscape/domainqlstarter/README.md

  * Webpack 4
  * Babel
  * mini-css-extract for CSS module imports
- * shelljs as scripting helper
+ * [shelljs](https://github.com/shelljs/shelljs) as scripting helper.
+So far minimally used, but also general recommendation for cross-system build-scripting in nodejs projects.
  * Mocha tests with power-asserts (integrated into maven build)

 ### Client